ESSENTIALS OF DIAGNOSIS

 In addition to macrovesicular steatosis, histologic features may include focal infiltration by polymorphonuclear neutrophils and Mallory hyalin, a picture indistinguishable from that of alcoholic hepatitis and referred to as nonalcoholic steatohepatitis (NASH), which affects 3–5% of the US population.
 In patients with NAFLD, older age, obesity, and diabetes mellitus are risk factors for advanced hepatic fibrosis and cirrhosis, whereas coffee consumption reduces the risk.
 In women, synthetic hormone use (oral contraceptives and hormone replacement therapy) increases the histologic severity of NASH.
 Cirrhosis caused by NASH appears to be uncommon in African Americans.
 Persons with NAFLD are at increased risk for cardiovascular disease, chronic kidney disease, and colorectal cancer.

-Microvesicular steatosis is seen with Reye syndrome, didanosine or stavudine toxicity, valproic acid toxicity, high-dose tetracycline, or acute ...
+Microvesicular steatosis is seen with Reye syndrome, didanosine or stavudine toxicity, valproic acid toxicity, high-dose tetracycline, or ...